 The last few days our house has been covered in glitter and Mod Podge.
-We’re getting ready for Thanksgiving, and one of my favorite traditions is decorating the Christmas tree the weekend after.
+One of my favorite traditions is decorating the Christmas tree the weekend after Thanksgiving.
 It marks the shift into Christmas and gives the official “ok” to holiday music.
 But recently I realized that I have no idea where our ornaments are.
 (In one of the many unpacked boxes in our basement I hope.)

 Now that the kids are older, they are getting into the tree trimming festivities (the hot chocolate bribe doesn’t hurt).
 So I thought it would be a fun project for us to make some new ornaments.
 Glitter was a big hit!